maxrenke/maxrenkeblog/_posts/2025-6-6-How-to-Kernel-Debug-With-Windows-Sandbox.md

 Windows Sandbox is a great tool if you want to play around with a lightweight VM with minimal setup – but did you know you can also use it to do kernel debugging?
 <br/>Sandbox is more powerful than you might think if you utilize the command line utility cmdiag.
 This utility allows you to set up a number of useful configurations and options when starting the sandbox.
 However, today we will be focused on setting up debugging.
 Using a sample kernel driver from Microsoft.

-You can [install](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-install#installation) Windows Sandbox via Turn Windows Features on or off’ or:
+You can [install](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-install#installation) Windows Sandbox via **'Turn Windows Features on or off’** or:

 ```Enable-WindowsOptionalFeature -FeatureName "Containers-DisposableClientVM" -All -Online```